 IVW effect estimates are liable to be biased when at least some of the instrumenting SNPs exhibit horizontal pleiotropy, and those SNPs tend to contribute disproportionately towards the heterogeneity in the effect estimate.
 We conducted simulations to evaluate how different methods perform at estimating the causal effect of x on y under different circumstances.
 In all circumstances there are 30 independent genetic effects on x (Gx), and x either has no direct influence on y, or has a direct effect of 0.1 on y.
-For all simulations, we used 10000 individuals, and repeated each circumstance 1000 times.
-We summarised each scenario in two ways: a) We estimated the proportion of simulations that gave a biased estimate of the bxy causal effect.
+For all simulations, we used 10,000 individuals, and repeated each circumstance 1,000 times.
+We summarised each scenario in two ways: a) We estimated the proportion of simulations that gave a biased estimate of the causal effect of x on y (bxy).
 For each simulation we calculated the probability of the effect estimate being substantially different from the true simulated effect based on whether the true effect fell outside the 95% confidence interval of the estimate.
-Then for the set of 1000 simulations, we calculated the proportion of estimates that were ‘unbiased’. b) We summarised the power and false discovery rate by estimating the area under the receiver operator curve, characterising the sensitivity and specificity of each method at determining whether the true causal effect estimate was null or non-null.
+Then for the set of 1,000 simulations, we calculated the proportion of estimates that were ‘unbiased’. b) We summarised the power and FDR by estimating the area under the receiver operator curve, characterising the sensitivity and specificity of each method at determining whether the true causal effect estimate was null or non-null.
 Each simulation is conducted by first simulating data to satisfy the parameters described below.
-We then search for instruments for x across all simulated genetic variants and retain those that are significant after Bonferroni correction, and applying the summary data based methods based on the genetic associations for the instruments on x and y.
+We then search for instruments for x across all simulated genetic variants and retain those that are significant after Bonferroni correction, and applying the summary data-based methods based on the genetic associations for the instruments on x and y.
 All genetic variants are simulated to be Hardy Weinberg equilibrium with allele frequency of 0.5.